orendain/DemeoMods/README.md

 A framework allowing the definition of modular gameplay modifications ("rules") and the selection of them.

-See the [RulesAPI readme](RulesAPI/README.md) for more information.
+See the [RulesAPI readme](RulesAPI/README.md) for information about the RulesAPI framework.

+See the [Rules readme](Rules/README.md) for a list of all predefined RulesAPI rules and rulesets.

 ### RoomFinder